 As a child I was obsessed with the BBC series By The Sword Divided, set during the English Civil Wars.
 When studying English at Cambridge University, I wrote my final dissertation on Aphra Behn.
 I was fascinated by the spying background of England’s first professional female.
 Ideas percolated through and Laurette was born.

 I wrote most of the book whilst being a full-time website editor.
 I’m now a freelance copywriter and social media coach.
-This has given me more time to write and fulfil a life-long ambition to be a published author.
+This has given me more time to write and work on my life-long ambition to become a published author.

 Spies and intrigues

 My historical novels are set in the 1650s.
 They follow a young idealistic spy, loyal to the exiled Stuart King Charles II.
 She discovers any allegiance can be tainted by the turbulent waters of Oliver Cromwell’s England.
 What does it mean to be exiled from your homeland?
 Who can you trust?
 And just how far will she go to achieve her mission?